 Almost all container orchestration engines can deliver application availability.
 However, Kubernetes’ high availability architecture exists to achieve the availability of both infrastructure and applications.
 It also ensures high availability on the application front by utilizing replication controllers, pet sets, and replica sets.

-Additionally, Kubernetes (High Availability) supports infrastructure availability, including a wide range of storage backends.
+Kubernetes (High Availability) also supports infrastructure availability, including a wide range of storage backends.
 These include block storage devices like Amazon Elastic Block Store (EBS), Google Compute Engine persistent disk, etc.

 Kubernetes’ design offers various choices in operating systems, container runtimes, cloud platforms, PaaS, and processor architectures.
 In addition, you can configure a Kubernetes cluster on different Linux distributions like CentOs, Debian, Fedora, CoreOS, Ubuntu, and Red Hat Linux.

-You can deploy it to run in a local or virtual environment based on KVM, libvirt, and vSphere.
+You can deploy it in a local or virtual environment based on KVM, libvirt, and vSphere.

-Serverless architecture for Kubernetes is capable of running on cloud platforms like Google Cloud, Azure, and AWS.
+The Serverless architecture for Kubernetes can run on cloud platforms like Google Cloud, Azure, and AWS.
 Still, you can also create a hybrid cloud if you mix and match clusters across cloud providers or on-premises.

 Kubernetes will automatically package your application and create container scheduling based on all available resources and requirements without sacrificing availability.
 As a result, Kubernetes will balance between best effort and critical workloads to save unused resources and ensure complete utilization.